mohamedhayibor/splitDonations/README.md

 =====

 * Assumption: The organizer will make sure of the conversion to fiat to be given to non-profits.
-* The contract is the owner of the funds until split between event organanizer and venue owner.
+* The contract is the owner of the funds until split between event organizer and venue owner.
 * Working on the front-end but for now, you can interact with it with [mycrypto](https://mycrypto.com/contracts/interact)